xdave/keyid/README.md

 - NOTE: You must provide a track to start with from your source playlist.

+# Do you _really_ use this?

+- Yes, [I do](https://soundcloud.com/davidgradwell/sets/gradwell-radio).
+I used do to do this manually in my head.

 # Roadmap

 - Multiplatform downloadable builds